 Spring is on its way!
-And what better way to celebrate than making a craft with the kids?
+And what better way to celebrate than making craft bracelets with the kids?

 Springtime means green, and what is more "green" than recycling?
 Instead of throwing your candy wrappers away, or even into the recycling bin to be turned into other things by manufacturers, why don't you turn them into something yourself?